-Artisan ciders tend to be distributed in the limited area where they are produced—not just because small companies lack sales and marketing heft, but because each brand needs to go through approval of each state liquor authority.
+Artisan ciders tend to be distributed in the limited area where they are produced—not just because small companies lack sales and marketing heft, but because each brand needs to go through the approval of each state liquor authority.
 It’s daunting, but we’ve listed some highly-rated ciders below.

 Do not mistakenly pick up a flavored apple beer, like Redd’s Apple Cider.
 These beverages are artificially flavored, and don’t belong on the same table as cider, an all-natural drink.